Is a Weimaraner the Right Breed for You?

 Large Munsterlander

-In Dog Breed Running Competitions held by the AKC
+In Dog Breed Running Competitions held by the American Kennel Club

 called the FastCat, the average running speed of a Weimaraner was just under 25 mph.
 The fastest recorded speed was 36.3 mph by a female Weimaraner named Blue Belle Scott BCAT.